-Local Government Provisions Main Operating Appropriations Bil H.B.
-96 Executive As Passed By House As Passed By Senate TOSCD10 State and local treasurers' investments R.C.
+Local Government Provisions Main Operating Appropriations Bi H.B.
+9 Executive As Passed By House In Senate Finance TOSCD10 State and local treasurers' investments R.C.
 135.143, 135.1411, and 135.35 R.C.
 135.143, 135.1411, and 135.35 No provision.
-Prohibits TOS, the state board of deposit, the treasurer or the governing board of a municipal corporation, the investing authority of a county, or any person or entity to which the management and investment of public money is delegated from making an investment decision with the primary purpose of influencing environmental, social, personal, or ideological policy, unless expressly authorized by Ohio law.
-Same as the House.
-No provision.
+Prohibits TOS, the state board of deposit, the treasurer or the governing board of a municipal corporation, the investing authority of a county, or any person or entity to which the management and investment of public money is delegated from making an investment decision with the primary purpos of influencing environmental, social, personal, or ideological policy, unless expressly authorized by Ohio law.
+I and the second No provision.
 No provision.
 Allows the Treasurer of State, by rule, to reduce the amount of collateral a financial institution must pledge when holding public funds as investments in certificates of deposit, savings accounts, and deposit accounts by up to 10% as compared to current law.
 No provision.
 No provision.
 Reduces the rating in allowable debt interest investments, other than commercial paper, from the three highest categories by two nationally recognized statistical rating organizations to the four highest categories.
 No provision.
 No provision.
 Prohibits investments in debt interests rated in the fourth highest category from exceeding 10% of the state's portfolio.
 Fiscal effect: None.
 Fiscal effect: Provides greater flexibility for TOS to invest public funds and could potentially increase investment returns.